lyteword/kjv/1-thessalonians/chapter-4.md

 # Chapter 4

-<sup>1</sup> Furthermore then we beseech you, brethren, and exhort *you* by the Lord Jesus, that as ye have received of us how ye ought to walk and to please God, ** ye would abound more and more.
+<sup>1</sup> Furthermore then we beseech you, brethren, and exhort *you* by the Lord Jesus, that as ye have received of us how ye ought to walk and to please God, *so* ye would abound more and more.

 <sup>2</sup> For ye know what commandments we gave you by the Lord Jesus.